Ignite the Genius Within

-Ignite The Genius Within is a multi-media creativity book co-authored by author and journalist Christopher Lee Nutter and EMDR therapist Dr. Christine Ranck.
+Ignite the Genius Within: Discover Your Full Potential is a multi-media creativity book co-authored by author and journalist Christopher Lee Nutter and EMDR therapist Dr. Christine Ranck.
 It was published by Dutton Penguin in March, 2009 (ISBN 052595094X).
 The book uses visuals with audio stimulus created by Dr. David Grand derived from EMDR trauma therapy to the end of enhancing creativity.
 It was endorsed by performance artist Laurie Anderson and actress / playwright Sarah Jones (stage actress).